dotnet/docs/docs/core/deploying/native-aot/diagnostics.md

 The .NET CLI tooling (`dotnet` SDK) and Visual Studio offer separate commands for `build` and `publish`. `build` (or `Start` in Visual Studio) uses CoreCLR.
 Only `publish` creates a Native AOT application.
 Publishing your app as Native AOT produces an app that has been ahead-of-time (AOT) compiled to native code.
-As mentioned above, this means that not all diagnostic tools will work seamlessly with published Native AOT applications in .NET 8.
+As mentioned previously, this means that not all diagnostic tools will work seamlessly with published Native AOT applications in .NET 8.
 However, all .NET diagnostic tools are available for developers during the application building stage.
 We recommend developing, debugging, and testing the applications as usual and publish the working app with native